Environmental Assessment, Permitting, Monitoring of the Meadowbank Gold Project

-The Azimuth team has supported this Nunavut-based project over the last decade from the early exploration stage to the successful completion of the permitting process.
-With primary responsibility for issues related to the aquatic environment, our contributions have included conducting baseline monitoring, assessing environmental impacts, developing monitoring/management plans, participating in the Nunavut Impact Review Board application process, developing the No-Net-Loss Plan to compensate for habitat losses under the federal Fisheries Act, and participating in the Nunavut Water Board application process.
+The Azimuth team has supported Agnico Eagle at the Meadowbank Complex for the past 25 years, dating back to the exploration phase.
+Our role is primarily related to the aquatic environment, and our contributions have included baseline monitoring, assessing environmental impacts, developing monitoring/management plans, participating in the Nunavut Impact Review Board process, developing the No-Net-Loss Plan to compensate for habitat losses under the federal Fisheries Act, and participating in the Nunavut Water Board application process.
 These tasks have involved working closely with a number of territorial and federal agencies to satisfy a range of regulatory concerns.

-Construction started in 2007 with the all-weather road and continued in 2008 with site preparation and mine-related infrastructure.
-Working with AEM and regulatory agencies, Azimuth developed and implemented construction monitoring plans for the in-water activities (e.g., stream crossings and dikes).
+Construction at the Meadowbank Mine started in 2007 with the all-weather road and continued in 2008 with site preparation and mine-related infrastructure.
+Working with Agnico Eagle and regulatory agencies, Azimuth developed and implemented construction monitoring plans for the in-water activities (e.g., stream crossings and dikes).
 In addition, Azimuth designed and implemented a fish salvage program in 2008 to remove fish from areas slated for dewatering.
-We continue to support AEM on a range of issues related to the aquatic environment.
+Mining activities have expanded in recent years to include additional deposits, and we continue to support Agnico Eagle with monitoring potential changes in the aquatic environment.